The Index patterns UI helps you create and manage the index patterns that retrieve your data from Elasticsearch.

 To view the fields and associated data types in an index pattern, click its name in the Index patterns overview.

-Use the icons in the upper right to perform the following actions:
+Use the icons to perform the following actions:

 - Set the default index pattern.
 Kibana uses a badge to make users aware of which index pattern is the default.
 The first pattern you create is automatically designated as the default pattern.
 The default index pattern is loaded when you open Discover.

 - Refresh the index fields list.
 You can refresh the index fields list to pick up any newly-added fields.
-Doing so also resets Kibana’s popularity counters for the fields.
+Doing so also resets the Kibana popularity counters for the fields.
 The popularity counters are used in Discover to sort fields in lists.